 12 This formulation of equilibrium behavior in the presence of external effects is taken from Arrow (1962) and Romer (1986).
-Romer actually carries out the study of the fixed-point problem in a space of h(t), $t \sim 0$, paths.
-Here I follow Arrow and confine explicit analysis to balanced paths only.
+Romer actually carries out the study of the fixed-point problem in a 0, paths.
+Here I follow Arrow and confine explicit ~ t , t)h (space of analysis to balanced paths only.

-selected so as to maximize H. The first-order conditions for this problem are thus:
+The first-order conditions for this H. selected so as to maximize problem are thus: